 Storing a company’s data in the cloud can protect it against accidental loss and malicious activity as well as from events such as fire, floods, and earthquakes.
 Cloud storage, especially dedicated server hosting, also allows users the protection of a cloud provider’s own systems for preventing cybercrime and other security threats.
 Although users still need to implement their own protections, such as managing passwords and permissions, migrating data to the cloud protects sensitive information from physical damage, human error, and cyberthreats with resources that are beyond the scope of measures that can be taken on local networks.

 Additionally, when using a cloud hosting provider, overall data protection is handled by experienced engineers.
-They install interconnected security tools, can scale resources as needed and may offer additional layers of security at login, such as 2-factor authentication.
+They install interconnected security tools, can scale resources as needed, and may offer additional layers of security at login, such as Multi-Factor Authentication.
 Additionally, the cloud server hardware is typically physically held in ultra-secure off-premise data centers.